Vibe Coding vs Agentic Engineering: What Ecommerce Businesses Need to Know

 Vibe coding fails at production scale because it skips the three things that keep software reliable: design, review, and testing.
 Code that "works" in a demo environment collapses under real users, real security requirements, and real transaction volume.

 The numbers back this up.
-AI-generated code has 2.74x more security vulnerabilities than human-written code.
-1 in 3 vibe-coded apps ships with a serious security flaw.
+AI-generated code has 2.74x more security vulnerabilities than human-written code (Veracode GenAI Code Security Report, 2025).
+In a test of over 100 AI models across four programming languages, 45% of AI-generated code samples failed security tests — introducing OWASP Top 10 vulnerabilities directly into production-bound code (Veracode, 2025).
 These aren't edge cases — they're the predictable outcome of a process that optimises for speed over quality.

 For an ecommerce business, a security vulnerability isn't just a technical inconvenience.
 It's a data breach, a compliance failure, a reputation event, and a direct hit to customer trust.
 The risks of AI code quality in production environments are not theoretical.